dkeesey/lovable-kb/01-introduction.md

 Build real web apps fast using natural language with Lovable

+> **Note**: This is a local knowledge base created based on research of the Lovable AI app builder.
+For the official documentation, visit [https://docs.lovable.dev/introduction](https://docs.lovable.dev/introduction)

 ## Product Capabilities

 **Lovable** currently excels at building front-end applications.
 However, pairing Lovable with other tools will allow you to build full-stack web apps.